No, not me. I’m done. They wouldn’t have me back anyway … they’re looking for more compliant types.

 I think, once they get the new program going, there’ll be a whole lot of tram tours and very few exhibit carts and scheduled presentations.
 Volunteers will drive trams and roam the hangars to answer questions between shifts on the tram, always on duty except for a lunch break.

 Prior to the pandemic, the volunteer force skewed old, particularly the hangar docents, who in those days didn’t rove from hangar to hangar but spent their shifts in specific locations, mostly sitting.
 A lot of them were in their 80s and some were even older.
-I don’t imagine many of them would be willing to return, now that they’ll be expected to be on their feet most of the day.
+I don’t imagine many of them would be willing to return, now that they’re expected to be on their feet most of the day.
 It’ll be interesting to see how the new program works out … I’ll drop by now and then, and I’m certain the former volunteers’ underground network will be watching as well.

 I still think, at some point, museum management will professionalize the tram program, as it did with the boneyard tour program, but at least for now it’s had to recognize the necessity of volunteers.
 That must drive the executive director, who notoriously hates volunteers, crazy, and that, in turn, pleases me no end.